An Order-Sensitive Conflict Measure for Random Permutation Sets: Introduction

 \section{Introduction}

-\IEEEPARstart{U}{ncertainty} is one of the inherent characteristics of information, which can be understood as the lack of comprehensive information regarding a problem of interest to an agent, whether human decision-makers or machines, a situation of limited knowledge that it's not possible to accurately describe the world or its future evolution\cite{cuzzolin2020geometry}.
-The modeling and reasoning mechanisms for uncertain information in intelligent systems have consistently been the focal point of scholarly attention.
-Consequently, numerous mathematical theories have emerged, including interval probability\cite{keynes2013treatise}, subjective probability\cite{anscombe1963definition}, fuzzy set theory\cite{zadeh1965fuzzy} Dempster-Shafer theory\cite{dempster2008upper}, fuzzy measure theory\cite{sugeno1974theory}, possibility theory\cite{dubois2012possibility}, Z-number\cite{zadeh2011note}, etc. They are widely used in various fields, such as risk assessment, machine learning, artificial intelligence, engineering design, and strategic planning\cite{cheng2022novel,zhang2023multi,li2023z,li2023z1,zhang2024complex,li2024fuzzy}.
+Uncertainty is an inherent characteristic of information.
+It arises from a lack of comprehensive knowledge regarding a specific problem, leaving agents, whether human decision-makers or machines, unable to accurately describe the environment or predict its future evolution \cite{cuzzolin2020geometry}.
+Effective knowledge representation and reasoning under such uncertain environments are fundamental to the advancement of explainable artificial intelligence.
+Consequently, the modeling and reasoning mechanisms for uncertain information in intelligent systems have consistently been a focal point of research.
+To address this, numerous mathematical theories have emerged, including interval probability \cite{keynes2013treatise}, subjective probability \cite{anscombe1963definition}, fuzzy set theory \cite{zadeh1965fuzzy}, Dempster-Shafer theory \cite{dempster2008upper}, fuzzy measure theory \cite{sugeno1974theory}, possibility theory \cite{dubois2012possibility}, and Z-numbers \cite{zadeh2011note}.
+These frameworks are widely applied across various fields, such as risk assessment, machine learning, artificial intelligence, engineering design, and strategic planning \cite{cheng2022novel,xiao2024complex,li2025z}.